Search This Blog

 The human female produces ova (eggs) which her body recognizes as "me."
 Except in rare cases of

-autoimmune disease, the woman's body leaves the ovaries alone.
-In autoimmune oophoritis, the body's
+autoimmune disease, the woman's body leaves the ovaries and the eggs alone.
+In autoimmune

-immune system attacks the ovaries causing inflammation, sever damage, and fibrosis.
+oophoritis, the body's immune system attacks the ovaries causing inflammation, severe damage, and

 Normally, when a sperm wins the frantic race to the egg, the egg immediately allows the